TeresaWehmeier/kickstarter_analysis/README.md

 # An Analysis of Kickstarter Campaigns
-The following analysis is provided for Louise to assist her in planning her own play campaign.
+The following analysis is provided for Louise to assist her in planning her own campaign.